Jemison, Alabama: Jemison Intermediate School

 Jemison Intermediate School is the newest addition to the Chilton County School System located in Jemison, AL.JIS teaches grades 4-6.
 Their Mission Statement is to provide a positive and safe learning environment for their students to reach their full academic potential.

 Jemison Middle School

 Grades 7 and 8 are taught at Jemison Middle School.

 Jemison High School

 Jemison High School was built in 1963, where approximately 800 students are enrolled.
 Grades 8–12 are taught at Jemison High School.
 The school's mascot is black panther, and their Mission Statement is "to provide a secure, positive and encouraging environment, enabling students to develop essential academic and independent living skills."

 Chilton Christian Academy

 Chilton Christian Academy was founded in 1977 by members of the Victory Baptist Church located on HWY 31 in Jemison, AL. It is a faith/religion based, private education institution.
 The school instructs students from Kindergarten through grade 12, and has a variety of athletic and extra curricular organizations.

+Transportation

+Chilton County Transit provides dial-a-ride bus transit service to the city.